CRESYM/colib0.github.io/pages/models/generations/SM1/GENSAL/index.md

 ---
 layout: page
-title: GENROU/GENSAL
+title: GENROU
 tags: ["#110","Synchronous machine", "RMS", "EMT", "Phasorial", "Rotor", "Stator", "Dynawo", "Opensource", "GENROU", "GENSAL"]
 date: 10/04/2024
 last-updated: 24/05/2024
 ---

 # Salient-pole Synchronous Machine - GENSAL

 ## Context

 The model presented is derived from the general model [Synchronous Machine model](../), transforming the equations to the *dq0* reference frame.
-It describes the dynamic behavior of synchronous machines with no aturation effects.
+It describes the dynamic behavior of synchronous machines with no saturation effects.
 The model is suitable for transient stability analysis.

 ## Model use, assumptions, validity domain and limitations

 The model can be used to perform transient stability analysis for both salient-pole and round-rotor synchronous machines in the *dq0* reference frame.

 The assumptions made in this model are: